You've got questions and we've got answers.

 The ride will be mostly unsupported, so come prepared.
 There will be aid stations along the route to provide limited food and hydration.

-Riders will be given cue sheets with route information prior to departure.
+Riders can download with route information prior to departure.

 Ride will be timed on a single clock.
 It's not a race, but fast finishers will earn bragging rights...and get to the beer sooner.